 Mindfulness and cognitive behavioral therapy

-CBT is similar to mindfulness, and is ideal for people who have had more than one panic attack episode.
-CBT challenges a fearful thought - what are you afraid will happen?
+CBT is a helpful option for people who experience repeated panic attacks.
+CBT challenges fearful thoughts.
+What are you afraid will happen?
 Is there evidence to support these fears?
-A practitioner trained in CBT can help you get started and equip you with the tools to successfully control and prevent a full-blown panic attack.
+A practitioner trained in CBT can equip an individual with the tools to successfully control and defuse a full-blown panic attack.

 Regular exercise is necessary for maintaining good health and should be incorporated into daily life.
-From neighborhood walks to competitive sports, finding an activity of interest is important, especially as exercise helps with stress management and encourages the body to produces natural chemicals (endorphins) that are vital for pain relief and a feeling of well-being.
+From neighborhood walks to competitive sports, finding an activity of interest is important.
+Exercise helps with stress management and encourages the body to produces natural chemicals called endorphins that are vital for pain relief and a feeling of well-being.

-Regularly exercising in a social setting can also help improve confidence and community so as to minimize future triggers for panic attacks and to foster a supportive network who can help if a panic attack does occur.
+Regularly exercising in a social setting can also help improve a person's confidence and sense of community.
+This can minimize future triggers for panic attacks and foster a supportive network of people who can help if a panic attack does occur.

-What is it about the situation that makes you terrified?
-If it is flying, talk to a friend who loves to fly and ask what they enjoy about it.
-Perhaps meeting the pilot and letting the flight attendant know you are scared can reassure you.
+What is it about the situation that causes feelings of terror?
+If it is flying, for example, talk to a friend who loves to fly and ask what they enjoy about it.
+Maybe seek reassurance from a flight attendant.

-Other things that many people find helpful in coping with and preventing panic attacks include:
+Other methods that many people find helpful include:

-- Dressing in layers or using a small fan to avoid overheating
+- dressing in layers or carrying a portable fan to avoid overheating

 Eat a healthy diet

-Eating regular meals can help you to maintain normal blood sugar levels, which reduces a potential contributor to symptoms of panic.
+Eating regular meals can help maintain normal blood sugar levels.
+Low blood sugar levels can contribute to panic symptoms.
 A healthy diet involves:

-- Never going more than four hours without eating
+- never going more than 4 hours without eating

-- Avoiding caffeine and alcohol as they can trigger or make panic attack symptoms worse.
+- avoiding caffeine and alcohol as they can trigger or worsen panic attacks

-If you find it difficult to visit a physician, don't be afraid to take along a friend or family member for support, and be sure to shop around where possible to find a family physician who you find personable, professional and encouraging.
+If you find it difficult to visit a physician, bring a friend or family member for support, and be sure to find a personable, professional, and encouraging family physician.

-Any smokers who experience panic attacks should quit smoking as it is a significant health hazard and contributor to panic.
-It may feel like smoking helps calm feelings of anxiety, but nicotine is a stimulant and can exacerbate things long-term.
-This is in addition to the adverse effects of smoking on overall health.
+Any smokers who experience panic attacks should quit smoking as it is a contributor to panic.
+It may feel like smoking calms feelings of anxiety, but nicotine is a stimulant and can make long-term anxiety worse.

 Complementary and alternative medicine

-There is a growing interest in using alternative medicine interventions in the US for both medical and anxiety related disorders.
-Use of acupuncture, aromatherapy, naturopathy, and herbs can be an effective means of controlling panic.8
+There is a growing interest in using alternative medicine interventions in the U.S. for both medical and anxiety related disorders.
+Acupuncture, aromatherapy, and some herbs may be an effective, helpful additional method of controlling panic.

-Medication should not be used as initial management for panic attack symptoms, but reserved for when the above measures have not helped.
-Some drugs that have been successful in controlling panic attacks include antianxiety, antidepressant, and beta-blocker medications.9
+Medication should not be used as initial management for panic attack symptoms.
+If all other measures have not helped, some drugs have been successful in controlling panic attacks.
+These include benzodiazepines and selective serotonin uptake inhibitors (SSRIs).

-Panic attacks are a common problem that millions of people live with.
-Although they can be terribly frightening, they are not life threatening, and they can be successfully controlled.
+Panic attacks are a common experience for millions of people across the world.
+Although they can be alarming, they are not life-threatening and can be successfully controlled.